alephdata/aleph/site/aleph.occrp.org/pages/about.en.md

 Please [fill out this form](https://forms.gle/Dm9eLbecFNKnAtRGA) if you would like to receive access to protected material on Aleph that we curated for journalistic investigations, called the "Friends of OCCRP" datasets.

-### Applying for access as campaigner, researcher or advocat
+### Applying for access as researcher or activist

 We also collect datasets that we will share with activists and researchers.
-Please [fill out this form](https://forms.gle/XkrePGy4SeqfejNR7) if you would like to receive access to this group.
+Please [fill out this form](https://forms.gle/XkrePGy4SeqfejNR7) if you would like to gain access to this group.

 ### About OCCRP